I think every human has at some point in their life, in one way or another, wanted an answer to the question “Why were we born?”.

 We should also understand that word meanings have changed over time.
 For instance, "all" in the Bible can just mean the majority, "forever" can just mean "while the current conditions exist", and so on.

-I have already mentioned in the introduction that Luke records that people were saying "Blessed are the poor", but the original words of Jesus as recorded by Matthew - who was an eye witness - are "Blessed are the poor in spirit", and there is a big difference.
+In the first three verses of the Gospel of Luke, Luke records that he just wrote down what was "passed on" by the people of the day.
+People were saying that Jesus said "Blessed are the poor", but the original words of Jesus as recorded by Matthew - who was an eye witness - are "Blessed are the poor in spirit", and there is a big difference.
 Another example.

 Mat 5:15-16 NET.
 People do not light a lamp and put it under a basket but on a lampstand, and it gives light to all in the house.
 (16) In the same way, let your light shine before people, so that they can see your good deeds and give honor to your Father in heaven.

 The reason Jesus was talking about a lamp, and putting it where the light can be used, was to illustrate that we should have good deeds that can be seen by others.
 We do not learn that important principle from Luke.
 We can use Luke to demonstrate that passing truth on by word of mouth does not work 100%, but we should be careful about using Luke for creating doctrine.
 That said, there are pieces of information in the Gospel of Luke that are not recorded in any other Gospel.
 Other Books, at times, also just record history, or what was locally believed at the time, but can not be taken as God trying to pass on truth.
-Men wrote accurately their understandings, but God did not "inspire" it, or intended us to give those words equal status to the words He did speak or inspired.
-I feel some examples of this are Ecclesiastes and Proverbs.
+Men wrote accurately their understandings, but God did not "inspire" it, or intended us to give those words equal status to the words He spoke or inspired.
+I feel some examples of this are Ecclesiastes and Proverbs, where we are told that they are the words of men..

 At this point I might have your interest, or I might have raised your ire, and you are thinking "who gives men the right to "ignore" certain verses and words of the Bible?".